 The McGill Curl-up will challenge rectus abdominis while minimizing compressive load to the lumbar spine.
 Try it the next time you train your abs.
 You’ll be surprised at how such a simple exercise can easily be made more challenging and effective.

-It's a FREE 21-page special report (PDF) I put together to debunk 10 popular muscle myths that are costing you time and effort in the gym.
-To download a copy, enter your e-mail in the box below.
+It's a FREE 16-page special report (PDF) I put together to debunk 10 popular muscle myths that are holding you back from the body you want.
+To download a copy, please enter your e-mail in the box below.

 1. Axler, C.T., & McGill, S.M.
 (1997).
 Low back loads over a variety of abdominal exercises: searching for the safest abdominal challenge.
 Medicine and Science in Sports and Exercise, 29, 804-811